Who8MyLunch/OrderedNamespace/README.md

 # OrderedNamespace

-Namespaces are a great idea and this one is mine.
+Dot-accessible attributes and namespaces are great ideas and this one is mine.

 What's the big deal?
 Python dicts are just fine, but in the Jupyter/IPython interactive environment I hate having to deal with brackets and quotes when using tab-based auto-completion to get a quick glance at the contents of an object.